OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 ## Introduction

-'Shading' or package renaming(relocation) is a process of creating an [uber-jar](http://imagej.net/Uber-JAR) which contains its dependencies and package names of some of the dependendencies are renamed.
+'Shading' or package renaming a.k.a [class relocation](https://maven.apache.org/components/plugins/maven-shade-plugin/examples/class-relocation.html) is a process of creating an [uber-jar](http://imagej.net/Uber-JAR) which contains its dependencies and package names of some of the dependencies are renamed.

 In this blog post I will provide instructions how to create an Elasticsearch jar file with 'shaded' dependencies.
-This operation is often required when you use some libraries the Elasticsearch depends on, but version of the library differs.
+This operation is often required when you use some libraries that Elasticsearch depends on, but the version of the library conflicts in breaking ways.
 In such a case your project might not compile or run.
-A solution to the problem is to create a custom Elasticsearch distribution jar file which has the problematic dependencies 'shaded'(renamed).
+This is one of the cases of the problem known as the [Jar Hell](https://en.wikipedia.org/wiki/Java_Classloader#JAR_hell).
+A solution to the problem is to create a custom Elasticsearch distribution jar file which has the problematic dependencies 'shaded' (renamed).

 I will also guide how to create a 'shaded' jar file for testing with an in-memory Elasticsearch instance.

 ## Maven project configuration

-We will use the Apache Maven to create the jar files, so let's prepare the standard maven directories layout.
+We will use Apache Maven to create the jar files, so let's prepare the standard maven directories layout.

 First, we create 2 modules which provide a shaded Elasticsearch artifact and shaded dependencies for Elasticsearch testing.
 A parent pom will be created to organize common configuration, versions and variables.
 The project layout will be the following: